-- 2. For contractors and suppliers, we suggest NDAs; periodic reminders, but no less frequently than once a year regarding the company's polices regarding trade secret protections; tracking activities on the company's systems; immediate cutoff from the employer's systems once the contractor or supplier is no longer formally engaged with the company; and periodic review of what access is required to fulfill their obligations. - 3.
-For external sales personnel, distributors, and others involved in marketing consider having similar policies and practices as you have with employees, as well as additional training to remind them to keep live demonstrations limited in scope.
+- 2. For contractors and suppliers, we suggest NDAs, periodic reminders, but no less frequently than once a year regarding the company's polices regarding trade secret protections, tracking activities on the company's systems, immediate cutoff from the employer's systems once the contractor or supplier is no longer formally engaged with the company, and periodic review of what access is required to fulfill their obligations. - 3.
+For external sales personnel, distributors and others involved in marketing consider having similar policies and practices as with employees, as well as additional training to remind them to keep live demonstrations limited in scope.
 In-person meeting practices such as having attendees sign an NDA need to continue in the virtual world.

-Ensuring that meetings and presentations done virtually using video conferencing technologies, such as Zoom, require additional safeguards such as using meeting unique IDs, passwords, waiting rooms, and the disabling of recordings.
+Ensuring that meetings and presentations done virtually using video conferencing technologies such as Zoom require additional safeguards such as using meeting unique IDs, passwords waiting rooms and disabling recordings.